raganwald/allong.es/README.md

 inventories.forEach(send('addApples', 12))
 ```

-`applyFirst` and `applyLast` both have "flipped and curried" versions (`applyThisFirst` and `applyThisLast`). `applyThisLast` is especially useful for working with functions written in "collection - operation" style:
+`callFirst` and `applyLast` both have "flipped and curried" versions (`callThisFirst` and `applyThisLast`). `applyThisLast` is especially useful for working with functions written in "collection - operation" style:

 ```javascript
 var applyLast = require('allong.es').applyLast;